KimtaiKogoKevin/ClaimPilot/replit.md

 ## Overview

-This is a modern, AI-powered web application designed to streamline the motor accident insurance claims process.
-The platform replaces traditional paper-based forms with an intelligent, multi-step digital workflow that guides users through claim submission while automatically analyzing vehicle damage using computer vision technology.
+This is a comprehensive, AI-powered claims management system that revolutionizes the motor accident insurance claims process.
+The platform connects Computer Vision models with LLM explanations to create an intelligent, multi-stakeholder workflow for managing and resolving insurance claims through advanced damage analysis and AI-powered insights.

-The application serves three primary user roles: claimants who submit claims, insurance brokers who review submissions, and adjusters who make final decisions.
-The core innovation lies in its guided photo upload system and AI-powered damage assessment that provides instant analysis of vehicle damage through integrated computer vision models.
+The application serves four primary user roles: **Insured/Clients** who submit claims with AI-guided damage assessment, **Insurers/Underwriters** who review AI analysis and make settlement decisions, **Brokers/Agents** who coordinate between parties and assist clients, and **Service Providers** who provide repair estimates and services based on AI analysis results.
+The core innovation lies in its integration of Roboflow Computer Vision API for automated damage detection combined with LLM-generated explanations and recommendations for each stakeholder in the claims process.

 **Deployment Flexibility**: The platform now supports both Replit-hosted deployment and completely standalone local deployment, allowing users to run the application independently without any Replit service dependencies.

 ## Recent Updates (January 2025)

+**MAJOR ARCHITECTURAL PIVOT - AI-Powered Claims Management System (January 8, 2025)**: Completely transformed the platform from a simple claims form into a comprehensive, multi-stakeholder claims management system.
+Database has been cleaned and restructured with new user roles: insured (client), insurer (underwriter), broker (agent), and service_provider.
+Added advanced AI integration capabilities with new tables for AI analysis results, workflow tracking, and cross-role communication.
+Created Roboflow Computer Vision API integration for automated vehicle damage detection and assessment.
+The platform now supports comprehensive claim workflows with role-based dashboards, AI-powered damage analysis, and LLM explanations for results.

+**Database Schema Redesign**: Completely overhauled database structure to support the new AI-integrated claims management system.
+Added tables for AI analysis results, workflow tracking, claim communications, and enhanced user role management.
+Updated all foreign key relationships and enums to support the new multi-stakeholder workflow.

+**Role-Based Authentication System**: Redesigned authentication and routing system to support four distinct user roles with specialized dashboards and workflows.
+Each role has access to different features and claim management capabilities tailored to their responsibilities in the insurance ecosystem.

 **Complete Forgot Password System Implemented**: Added comprehensive forgot password functionality with secure token generation, database schema updates for password reset tokens with expiry timestamps, backend API endpoints for forgot password request and validation, and frontend UI components integrated with existing authentication page.
 Email service created with support for Gmail, custom SMTP, and development testing.
 Users can now reset passwords through secure email links with 1-hour expiry.
 System includes proper security measures and comprehensive email templates.

-**Accident Details Data Storage Fixed**: Resolved critical issue where accident details were not being saved to the database.
-The form was collecting accident information (date, location, description) but not persisting it due to missing auto-save functionality and incorrect field mapping.
-Fixed by adding proper accident data mutation in the Vehicle & Accident step component with correct field mapping (form.accident.date → database.accidentDate).
-Staff portal preview and incident details modals now display actual accident information instead of "Not specified" placeholders.
-All TypeScript compilation errors also resolved with proper authentication type casting.

 ## User Preferences